 2017 Summer Grant

-The Read to be Ready Summer Grant just completed its second year, and because of an investment of Child Care and Development Block Grant Funds from the Department of Human Services, the program saw a huge expansion.
+In 2017, an investment of Child Care and Development Block Grant Funds from the Department of Human Services into the Read to be Ready Summer Grant allowed it to greatly expand.
 Review the resources below to learn more about the the learning that occurred in Tennessee over the summer due to this partnership.

 In its second year of administration, the department collected data and compiled results from across all programs in the 2017 Read to be Ready Summer Grant Report.
 The report highlights that more than 180,000 books were sent home with students to stock their at-home libraries; approximately 6,300 students were given access to high-quality reading instruction during the summer months; and over 1,800 educators engaged in high-quality training to assist them as they provided instruction in the summer months.
 Read the full report here.